Tamarajo is an avid Bible Studier who loves nothing more than to seek out the treasures in God's Word and share them with others.

 — Jeremiah 51:15

 The prophet Jeremiah tells us that God established (ordered and prepared) the world by His wisdom.
 We see this accomplished in Genesis chapter one via His spoken Word.
-According to the above verse, His Words have substance as well as power.
+According to the above verse, His Words have substance and power.

 The one who was before all things (Col 1:17), and by whom all things were made (John 1:3), developed the created world by the following.